edwindelbosque/the-screening-room/README.md

 - Got to user PostgresSQL to make network requests to the server.
 - Solidified concepts with React to create clean and re-useable components.
 - Became comfortable with Redux’s lifecycle, creating actions, reducers, and connecting them to React components.
-- Understood and solidified concepts with React component, asynchronous code, and Redux testing.
+- Understood and solidified concepts with React components, asynchronous code, and Redux testing.
-- Use of localStorage to make user and userinformation persist on page load.
+- Use of localStorage to make user and user information persist on page load.

 ## Built with